jasumonga17/Market-Basket-Analysis/README.md

 **Important Terms**:

 A.) **Support**- It is the default popularity of an item and is calculated by finding **no. of transactions of a particular item/Total No. of Transactions**.

 B.) **Confidence**- It is the likelihood that if an item B is also purchased if A is purchased.
-Number of transactions where A and B are bought together, divided by total number of transactions where A is bought.
+Number of transactions where A and B are bought together, divided by the total number of transactions where A is bought.

-C.) **Lift(A->B)**: It is the increase in ratio of sales of B when A is sold.
+C.) **Lift(A->B)**: It is the increase in the ratio of sales of B when A is sold.